Barburon/Parser/README.md

 # Parser
-## application to parsing data from allegro.pl
+## application for parsing data from allegro.pl